tmhsplb/opiddailydoc/docs/Infrastructure.md

 which specifes the code used to create the ASP.NET Identity tables.
 It is worth taking a look at this file.

-The first time the program was run, the Superadmin user, sa, was created in database OPIDDailyDB.
-This was done by method Startup.Configuration on  the toplevel file OPIDDaily\Startup.cs.
+The first time the program was run, the Superadmin user, sa, was created in table **AspNetUsers** of the OPIDDaily database.
+(See the Database Diagram section on the Database tab.)
+User sa was created by method `Startup.Configuration` (part of Katana middleware) on the toplevel file
+OPIDDaily\Startup.cs.
 This file specifies the user sa as the first user in role SuperAdmin (created on the file).
-It also points to the toplevel file Config.cs through the reference Config.SuperadminPassword, where the password of user sa is configured.
+It also points to the toplevel file
+Config.cs through the reference Config.SuperadminPassword, where the password of user sa is configured.

 This project used as its starting point the [excellent CodeProject article ASP.NET MVC Security and Creating User Role](https://www.codeproject.com/Articles/1075134/ASP-NET-MVC-Security-And-Creating-User-Role)
 It was necessary to move the class ApplicationDbContext from file Models\IdentityModels.cs on the sample project to file DataContexts/IdentityDb.cs